temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 - **`Process`**: Sends a text chunk to OpenAI for processing, retrieves the TTS audio segment, and appends it to an output file.
 - **`MoveOutputFileToPlace`**: Moves an audio file to a safe, versioned location in the same folder as the original text file.

-Here is how the activities help in the overall conversion process:
+Here is how the Activities help in the overall conversion process:
 ![After reading a text file and dividing it into chunks, each chunk is sent to OpenAI to be converted to audio and the results appended to the output file](images/highlevelprocess.png)

 ### Prepare your text with `ReadFile`